louismullie/stanford-core-nlp/README.markdown

 **About**

-This gem provides high-level Ruby bindings to the [Stanford Core NLP package](http://nlp.stanford.edu/software/corenlp.shtml), a set natural language processing tools that features tokenization, part-of-speech tagging, lemmatization, and parsing for five languages (English, French, German, Arabic and Chinese), as well as named entity recognition and coreference resolution for English.
+This gem provides high-level Ruby bindings to the [Stanford Core NLP package](http://nlp.stanford.edu/software/corenlp.shtml), a set natural language processing tools that provides tokenization, part-of-speech tagging, lemmatization, and parsing for five languages (English, French, German, Arabic and Chinese), as well as named entity recognition and coreference resolution for English.

 **Installing**